-For the period under review the Board comprised of a Chief Executive Office, a Non-Executive Chairman, a Technical Director, a Chief Financial Officer and two independent non-executive Directors.
-Biographical details of the Board members are set out on page 5 of this report.
+For the period under review the Board comprised of a Chief Executive Officer, a Non-Executive Chairman, a Technical Director (resigned on 31 December 2022), a Chief Financial Officer and two independent non-executive Directors (one resigned 31 October 2023).
+Biographical details of the Board members are set out on page 6 of this report.